osu-uwrt/riptide_setup/imu_3dm_gx4/README.md

 Supported platforms: Ubuntu 12.04, 14.04, and 16.04

 NOTE:
-This package originates from KumarRobotics (link to original [imu_3dm_gx4](https://github.com/KumarRobotics/imu_3dm_gx4)) and has been adapted extensively from the 0.0.4 version.
+This package originates from [KumarRobotics/imu_3dm_gx4](https://github.com/KumarRobotics/imu_3dm_gx4)) and has been adapted extensively from the 0.0.4 version.

 ## Version History (KumarRobotics versions are 0.0.1 - 0.0.4)